Islam and cats: History

 The American poet and travel author Bayard Taylor (1825–1878) was astonished when he discovered a Syrian hospital where cats roamed freely.
-The institution, in which domestic felines were sheltered and nourished, was funded by a waqf, along with caretakers' wages, veterinary care, and cat food.
-Edward William Lane (1801–1876), a British Orientalist who resided in Cairo, described a cat garden originally endowed by the 13th-century Egyptian sultan Baibars.
+The institution, in which domestic felines were sheltered and nourished, was funded by an Islamic charity, along with caretakers' wages, veterinary care, and cat food.
+Edward William Lane (1801–1876), a British Orientalist who resided in Cairo, described a cat garden originally endowed by the 13th-century Egyptian sultan Baybars.

-Wilfred Thesiger, in his book The Marsh Arabs, notes that cats were allowed free entry to community buildings in villages in the Mesopotamian Marshes and were even fed.
-Aside from protecting granaries and food stores from pests, cats were valued by the paper-based Arab-Islamic cultures for preying on mice that destroyed books.
-For that reason, cats are often depicted in paintings alongside Islamic scholars and bibliophiles.
+British writer Wilfred Thesiger, in his 1964 book The Marsh Arabs, notes that cats were allowed free entry to community buildings in villages in the Mesopotamian Marshes and were even fed.
+Aside from protecting granaries and food stores from pests, cats were valued by the paper-based Arab and Muslim cultures for preying on mice, who frequently destroyed books.
+For that reason, cats are often depicted in paintings alongside Muslim scholars and bibliophiles.

+Guidelines of Islamic law

-Hygiene and neutering
+Classification and permissibility

-In Islamic tradition, cats are admired for their cleanliness.
-They are considered to be ritually clean, and are thus allowed to enter homes and even mosques, including Masjid al-Haram.
-Food sampled by cats is considered halal, in the sense that their consumption of the food does not make it impermissible for Muslims to eat, and water from which cats have drunk is permitted for wudu (the ablution that is done by Muslims).
+Cats are permitted to roam freely in all private and public spaces, including Islamic holy sites.
+Food and drink that is halal (permissible for a Muslim to consume per Islamic dietary laws) remains halal and does not become najis (impure) if it happens to also be consumed by a cat, and this principle similarly applies to water that is intended for use in ablution.

+Although the cat is technically not classified as a ritually unclean animal, it is not permissible to use it as a source of food because it is an obligate carnivore and therefore predatory, which renders it haram (strictly forbidden) for consumption.
+Cat meat is uncommon in most of the world outside of incidents during famine or total war.

+Neutering and population control

-Muslim scholars are divided on the issue of neutering animals.
+Muslim scholars are generally divided on the issue of neutering, which is a common practice with many companion animals around the world, including cats.
 Most, however, maintain that neutering cats is allowed "if there is some benefit in neutering the cat and if that will not cause its death".

-Muhammad ibn al Uthaymeen, a 20th-century Saudi Arabian Wahhabi imam, preached:
+Per the opinion of Saudi Arabian cleric al-Uthaymin (1929–2001):

 If there are too many cats and they are a nuisance, and if the operation will not harm them, then there is nothing wrong with it, because this is better than killing them after they have been created.
 But if the cats are ordinary cats and are not causing a nuisance, perhaps it is better to leave them alone to reproduce.